-by Heather McGinness, LWR’s Associate Director for Philanthropic Engagement
+by Heather McGinness, LWR’s former Associate Director for Philanthropic Engagement

 The words “thank you” often seem woefully inadequate to express the powerful — even overwhelming — feeling of gratitude.